selinon/selinon/docs.source/storage.rst

 Storage Implementation
 ======================

-Currently, there are available three database adapters, see 'selinon.storages' module.
-In order to use these storages, you have to manually install database adapters as they are not explicitly included by Pypi.
+Currently, there are available prepared database adapters, see `Selinonlib <https://github.com/selinon/selinonlib>`_ module.
+In order to use these storages, you have to manually install database adapters as they are not explicitly included by PyPi.

   * `SqlStorage` - SQLAlchemy adapter for SQL databases
-    Example:

     .. code-block:: yaml